chintanboghara/AWS-EC2-Instance-Creation-with-Vault-Secrets-Integration/README.md

 # AWS EC2 Instance Creation with Vault Secrets Integration

-This Terraform configuration demonstrates how to use AWS and Vault providers to securely fetch secrets and create an AWS EC2 instance with those secrets embedded as tags.
+This Terraform configuration demonstrates how to use the AWS and Vault providers to securely fetch secrets from a Vault server and create an AWS EC2 instance with those secrets embedded as tags.

+## Prerequisites

+- Terraform installed (version 0.13.0 or later recommended)
+- An AWS account with permissions to create EC2 instances
+- A Vault server with:
+  - A KV v2 secrets engine mounted at `kv`
+  - A secret stored at `kv/secret` with a key like `username`
+  - An AppRole configured with policies to read the secret

 ## Configuration

 ### AWS Provider

-This script uses the AWS provider to interact with your AWS account.
-Update the region in the configuration as needed:
+The AWS provider interacts with your AWS account.
+The region is set to `ap-south-1`.
+Update it as needed:

 ```hcl
 provider "aws" {
   region = "ap-south-1"
 }
 ```

+Ensure your AWS credentials are configured (e.g., via environment variables or the AWS CLI).

 ### Vault Provider

 The Vault provider fetches secrets from a Vault server.
-Replace `<VAULT_ADDRESS>`, `<ROLE_ID>`, and `<SECRET_ID>` with your actual Vault server details and AppRole credentials:
+Replace `<VAULT_ADDRESS>`, `<ROLE_ID>`, and `<SECRET_ID>` with your Vault server URL and AppRole credentials:

 ```hcl
 provider "vault" {
   address         = "<VAULT_ADDRESS>:8200"